manuelklein85/Project_3-US_Flight_Delays/README.md

 # Project 3: US Flight Delays (Capstone Project)
 This is the final project created during the Data Science Bootcamp of neuefische Gmbh, Hamburg, Germany.
 The project is about flight delays in the US.
-All inner-US flights between 2016 and 2018 have been analyzed in order to identify the main influencing factors for these delays.
+All domestic flights between 2016 and 2018 in the US have been analyzed in order to identify the main influencing factors for these delays.
 Moreover, a predictive model has been set up, giving the opportunity to estimate the likelyhood and the amount of delay of any future flight in the US.<br><br>

 <b>This repository contains:</b>
 - Three Jupyter Notebooks:<br><br>